Data streamsedit

 The generation of the data stream can change without a new index being added to the data stream (e.g. when an existing backing index is shrunk).
 This means the backing indices for some generations will never exist.
 You should not derive any intelligence from the backing indices names.

-If you frequently update or delete existing time series data, use an index alias with a write index instead of a data stream.
+If you frequently send multiple documents using the same _id expecting last-write-wins, you may want to use an index alias with a write index instead.
 See Manage time series data without data streams.